Community Updates

 Immediately call Sea Pines Security at 843.671.7170 to report any aggressive alligator behavior or concerns.

-• Lights out: The Town of HHI requires all indoor and outdoor light fixtures that are visible from the beach to be shielded so the bulbs are not visible or turned off between 10 p.m. and 6 a.m. during sea turtle nesting season from May 1 – October 31.
+• Lights out: The Town of HHI requires all indoor and outdoor light fixtures that are visible from the beach to be shielded or turned off between 10 PM-6 AM from May 1–October 31.

 • Keep the beach clean: Never leave beach umbrellas, chairs, beach accessories on the beach overnight.
 Nesting female turtles may get tangled in them, and for hatchlings, they are often impassable and disorienting.
 Place all trash and recyclables in the appropriate receptacles.

-• Fill in holes: Baby turtles often fall into the holes left on the beach and get disoriented and fall to prey.
+• Fill in holes and flatten sand castles: Baby turtles often fall into the holes left on the beach and get disoriented and fall to prey.

 • Observe from a distance: Use a zoom lens and do not shine lights near the nests.